jhblacklock/capexable-report-agent/README.md

    bundle install
    ```

-3. Create a `.env` file in the root directory and add your Jira credentials:
+3. Create a `.env` file in the root directory and add your Jira credentials (copy from `.env.example`):

    ```plaintext
    JIRA_BASE_URL=https://your-jira-instance.atlassian.net